MarketHubproject/MarketHub-Django-WebApp/Store_Lite_Design_Reference.md

-# Store Lite Design Reference - MarketHub
+# MarketHub Design Reference - MarketHub

 ## Project Overview
 **MarketHub** is a modern Django-based e-commerce platform featuring a sophisticated design system with premium aesthetics and professional component structure.